01 // the pipeline

 +2 nih score improvement

 Context: Professional grant writers charge $5,000-$15,000 per R01.
 NIH success rates hover around 20%.
 A single revision cycle takes 2-4 weeks.
-Axion-Grants doesn't replace the PI's expertise — it eliminates the mechanical work and catches the gaps that sink otherwise strong proposals.
+Axion-Grants does not replace the PI's expertise — it catches the gaps that sink otherwise strong proposals.

 05 // what you provide, what you get